 2. NVIDIA (NVDA) – Best for GPU Technology

-Nvidia is not an automaker, but its innovative graphics processing unit (GPU) is fundamental in the creation of AI technology.
+Nvidia is not an automaker, but its innovative graphics processing unit (GPU) is fundamental in creating AI technology.

 Nearly every company that incorporates one of the five levels of automation in their vehicles relies on Nvidia’s GPU technology.
-Therefore even though the company does not design its own vehicles it is a huge player in the autonomous driving space.
+Therefore, even though the company does not design its vehicles, it is a huge player in the autonomous driving space.

 Nvidia has started a continuous commitment to “change how people drive and empower vehicles to drive themselves.”

 The company has maintained consistent growth and profitability and is among the most versatile stocks on this list because its technology is wide-ranging.
-An investment in Nvidia is not purely an investment in autonomous cars as their technology ranges to numerous other sectors as well.
+An investment in Nvidia is not purely an investment in autonomous cars, as its technology also covers numerous other sectors.

 - Among the best AI technology